-Given the buffer maps of a node and that of its partners, a schedule is to be generated for the pull and push mechanisms for fetching the expected packets from the partners, ending packets to connected neighbors and re-transmission of lost packets.
-Simple heuristic algorithms are used for both pull and push mechanisms.
+Given the buffer maps of a node and that of its partners, a schedule is to be generated for the pull and push mechanisms for fetching the expected packets from the partners and sending packets to connected neighbors.
+Basically, a simple heuristic algorithm is used for both pull and push mechanisms.